 New Errors and Omissions Insurance

-Get professional liability insurance by the hour, day, or month in under 60 seconds.
+Get E&O insurance by the hour, day, or month in under 60 seconds.

-What does errors and omissions liability insurance cover?Whether called Errors & Omissions, Professional Liability, or even Indemnity Insurance, your policy will cover material claims of mistakes, omissions, and negligence against you and your business.
-Errors and Omissions Insurance protects you when you fail (or your client claims that you have failed) to perform your agreed upon services, provide inaccurate advice, or make a mistake.
-A client can take you to court over these real or perceived errors, and that’s where Errors and Omissions policy can protect your small business.
+Errors and omissions insurance protects you when you fail (or your client claims that you have failed) to perform your agreed upon services, provide inaccurate advice, or make a mistake.
+A client can take you to court over these real or perceived errors, and that’s where errors and omissions policy can protect your small business.
 Legal fees can add up quickly.
 Do you have the capital to cover the costs of litigation out of pocket?

 - Actual or Alleged Negligence